-A primary responsibility of the Federal Reserve Bank of Boston's Analytics Unit in the Supervision, Regulation and Credit Department is processing applications and notices that are submitted to the Federal Reserve System pursuant to the Bank Holding Company Act of 1956, as amended, and the Federal Reserve Act.
+A primary responsibility of the Federal Reserve Bank of Boston's Applications Unit in the Supervision, Regulation and Credit Department is to process and act upon applications and notifications filed by state member banks, bank holding companies, savings and loan holding companies, financial holding companies, and foreign banking organizations subject to Federal Reserve Bank of Boston supervision.
 Information concerning current applications and notices, comment periods, how to submit a comment to the Federal Reserve System, applications approved by the Federal Reserve Bank of Boston, and how to request a copy of any application filed in the First Federal Reserve District is provided here.

-This link provides general information about the types of filings required by the Federal Reserve System and how they are processed.
+This page provides general information about the types of filings required by the Federal Reserve System, the associated forms, and how they are processed.